dubisx/EMCT_final/README.md

 ### 3. Generator.ipynb ###

-*(Download the weights and the models from this repository, and store them in your google drive to use them)*

 3.1.
 Initialize the tokenizer, choose and initialize the model, and load in the model weights from their google drive directories. (when changing an already initialized model, you must reload the notebook)